Q. How do real estate commissions work in Texas?

 A. People who don't like saving money!
-(But seriously, those looking to buy/sell/lease commercial [including multifamily of more than four units] or farm and ranch properties, as well as mineral and water rights, should seek brokerage services with individuals qualified in those arenas.)
+(But seriously, those looking to buy/sell/lease commercial [including multifamily of more than four units], should seek brokerage services with individuals qualified in those arenas.)

 Q. You don't offer services for my market.
 What's the deal with that?

 A. If your market isn't covered in our current geographic area, let us know!
 We are fully licensed to conduct business throughout the great State of Texas, so if you let us know, we can get set up with your local MLS and help you!
 Signing up with a new MLS takes about a week to complete.